1987 Horatio Alger Award Winner

 When he was 16, Danner's father died.
 To help his mother, Danner worked three jobs.
 He joined the Army Air Corps when he was 19 and dreamed about owning a business when his service commitment ended.
 He invested $600 with a friend to buy an old store, which they sold in 18 months at a profit.
 Danner used his money to buy a duckpin bowling alley, and one year later he sold that franchise for nearly double his original investment.

 After several other business ventures, Danner bought a Shoney's franchise in Nashville.
 By 1966, he operated seven Shoney's in the region.
 He expanded into other ventures, opening 22 Kentucky Fried Chicken franchises in Louisville.
 In 1969, he took his company public.
 Two years later he merged his interests with Shoney's founder.
 When he was chairman of Shoney's, there were 500 restaurants in the chain.
 In 1988, after 37 years with the company, Danner chose to leave to pursue his own investment business.

-Danner encourages young people to explore entrepreneurship and advises them to discipline themselves to please their customers in whatever business they are in.
+Danner encouraged young people to explore entrepreneurship and advised them to discipline themselves to please their customers in whatever business they are in.

 Of his Horatio Alger Award, he said, "I am honored to be a Horatio Alger Award recipient.
 My life story is a good example of what you can do if you have the desire to do it.
 I believe in what this award represents.
 I'm still making the American dream come true."* Deceased